billyfryer/FHSTR/README.md

 ## Preloaded Datasets

 So far there are 3 pre-loaded data sets in the FHSTR package to help get you started.
-To learn more about these data sets, uncomment and try the code chunk below!
+To learn more about these data sets, try the code chunk below!

 ``` r
 library(FHSTR)